frcovell/Studies/README.md

 C++

 ## Structure and Usage
-Corsework hold all CMEE course work from the first term.\
+CorseWork hold all CMEE course work from the first term.\
 Project holds code for Dissertation work.